MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client-quick-start.md

                 overwrite = TRUE)
       ```

-## Prepare Training and Test Datasets
+## Prepare training and test datasets

 1. Randomly split data (80% for training, 20% for testing).
    ```